flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 Flathub ie. `aarch64, x86_64`.
 At least one must be present otherwise the build won't be done.

-### flathub-json-modified-publish-delay

-The `flathub.json` file had `publish-delay-hours` with value less than 3.

-This is only allowed for [extra-data](https://docs.flatpak.org/en/latest/module-sources.html#extra-data) applications.

 ### flathub-json-only-arches-empty

 The `flathub.json` file had `only-arches` but it was empty.